 Questions and Answers

 SEO cannot accept individual calls regarding the RFP.
 Applicants can submit questions on any aspect of the application process from May 13, 2026, until 5:00 PM on June 24, 2026.
-These will be updated routinely and posted here.
-Please send your specific questions to seo.teams@deq.nc.gov.
+These will be updated weekly and posted here.
+Please send your specific questions to seo.team@deq.nc.gov.

 RFP and Attachments